cassgvp/WIN-Open-Neuroimaging-Community/docs/community/pathways-3-descriptions.md

 ---

----
-title: 3.
-Persona descriptions
-parent: Personas and Pathways
-grand_parent: Open WIN Community
-has_children: false
-nav_order: 3
----

-# 3. Persona descriptions
-{: .fs-9 }

-What imaginary characters can we create based on our descriptions of [who we need](personas-1-who.md) and [how they are motivated](personas-2-motivations.md)
-{: .fs-6 .fw-300 }

----

 ## Jesse

 | Career stage | Open research experience | Communication and teamwork | Time available | Neuroimaging and Institutional experience | Computational literacy |